 - a) The wording of the Policy has been revised throughout to enhance clarity. - b) A new phrase is used within the Summary of Policy, 'Behaviour contrary to the Student Charter' and this is fully defined within the glossary.
 Example behaviours are given in the definition.
-The phrase 'unacceptable behaviour' has been removed from the Summary and throughout. - c) The related documentation section has been updated. - d) Student Charter Values 9 and 11 have been identified as being closely aligned with this Policy. - e) Provision has been made via paragraph 2.7 to enable us to suspend Students and Learners in serious cases pending a Case Conference Panel being convened if there are significant concerns that the safety or wellbeing of students, learners or staff is at risk or there is a severe impact on the teaching, support or administrative process of the Open University. - f) Students and Learners may have a friend or representative to support them at the meetings in Stages 2 and 3.
-This wording matches the similar provision in the Code of Practice for Student Discipline.
+The phrase 'unacceptable behaviour' has been removed from the Summary and throughout. - c) The related documentation section has been updated. - d) Student Charter Values 9 and 11 have been identified as being closely aligned with this Policy. - e) Provision has been made via paragraph 2.7 to enable us to suspend Students and Learners in serious cases pending a Case Conference Panel being convened if there are significant concerns that the safety or wellbeing of students, learners or staff is at risk or there is a severe impact on the teaching, support or administrative process of the Open University.

-Version number: 1.2 Approved by: Student Experience Committee, May 2024 Effective from: June 2023 Date for review: July 2024
+Version number: 1.3 Approved by: Student Experience Committee, May 2024 Effective from: August 2024 Date for review: July 2025